steveschnepp/blog.pwkf.org/_posts/2023-08-18-lambda-mcu-working-vm.md

       even the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)
       format might be supported in the future, but for now __simplicity__ is key.

-The `ram` file is intended to be an __opaque__ statefile. __It shall not be parsed or generated outside of the emulator__, but can be examined for debugging purposes.
-No compatibility garanties are provided.
+The `ram` file is intended to be an __opaque__ state file. __It shall not be parsed or generated outside of the emulator__, but can be examined for debugging purposes.
+No compatibility guaranties are provided.
 It is always safe to zero-fill it in doubt.
 It does serve as a *state* between calls.
 Subsequent calls have to be implemented as if the `RST` pin was lowered on a real MCU.
 This will lead to some tricks later as we see, mostly about handling static